confluentinc/kafka-rest/docs/intro.rst

    # log and subscribe to a topic.
 Then consume some data using the base URL in the first response.
    # Finally, close the consumer with a DELETE to make it leave the group and clean up
    # its resources.
-   $ curl -X POST -H "Content-Type: application/vnd.kafka.v2+json" -H "Accept: application/vnd.kafka.v2+json" \
+   $ curl -X POST -H "Content-Type: application/vnd.kafka.v2+json" \
          --data '{"name": "my_consumer_instance", "format": "json", "auto.offset.reset": "earliest"}' \
          http://localhost:8082/consumers/my_json_consumer
      {"instance_id":"my_consumer_instance",